 A dissertation is required for students in the Psy.D. program.
 The Dissertation ensures that our Psy.D. program graduates have sophisticated knowledge of research methods, such that they will be informed consumers of research and be able to collaborate in and apply empirical endeavors over the course of their clinical career.
-APA does not require that students in Psy.D. programs conduct original, empirical research in order to document student competency and proficiency with research.
 From APA Standards of Accreditation: